The measurable impact of the 2pN spin-dependent accelerations on the jet precession of M87$^\ast$: Summary and overview

-In the literature, the Kerr metric is found generally written in a coordinate system whose $z$ axis is aligned with the hole's spin axis $\bds{\hat{k}}$, namely \eqi \bds{\hat{k}}=\grf{0,0,1}.\lb{k01} \eqf If, on the one hand, this leads to more manageable calculations, on the other hand, the resulting expressions lack the generality required in contexts where the spatial orientation of the black hole's spin is often poorly constrained, if any.
+By expanding \rfrs{g00}{gthph} in powers of $a_\mathrm{g}$ and $\mg$, it is possible to obtain approximate expressions for them in agreement with those of Equations (80)-(83) in \citet{2008PhRvD..77j4001H}.
+In the following, the power expansion will be pushed beyond the order strictly required to match the results by \citet{2008PhRvD..77j4001H} in order to fully capture the accelerations of the order of $\mathcal{O}\ton{1/c^4}$, as shown in Section \ref{sec:3}. \appendixsection{}\lb{app:B} In the literature, the Kerr metric is found generally written in a coordinate system whose $z$ axis is aligned with the hole's spin axis $\bds{\hat{k}}$, namely \eqi \bds{\hat{k}}=\grf{0,0,1}.\lb{k01} \eqf If, on the one hand, this leads to more manageable calculations, on the other hand, the resulting expressions lack the generality required in contexts where the spatial orientation of the black hole's spin is often poorly constrained, if any.
 Similar considerations also apply in the case where the primary is a rotating material body such as a neutron star, a planet, etc.

 Here, a general method to write the components of any acceleration depending on the primary's spin axis, assumed as in \rfr{k01}, in a compact vector form valid for an arbitrary orientation of $\bds{\hat{k}}$ is presented.